We are often asked, “Can your project management tool scale with my team”?

 Now that we’re on the same page, what key things should you look for in a project management tool that it can handle a growing team?

 What to look for…

 A Support team devoted to your continued success.
 Notice I didn’t say has “good support”.
 Everyone says that.
 Your project management vendor should provide you an onboarding plan, online (and offline) resources, and quick response times.

 Training and support for all.
 Growing teams will add users that like to learn in different ways.
 Besides live training, make sure the Success and Support team has a searchable knowledge base, on-demand training videos and webinars, and a FAQ.

 Short learning curve.
 It is critical that the tool itself be approachable and easy to understand for anyone.
 Even the least tech-savvy person in the office should pick up the tool quickly.

 Extra payment for support services like 1-1 training.
-If you need help, it should be a quick search, email, or call away.
-You shouldn’t have to be forced into purchasing the highest tier package or worry about paying follow up invoices for support.
+If you need help, it should be a quick search, email, chat, or call away.
+You shouldn’t have to be forced into purchasing the highest tier package or worry about paying extra invoices for support.